About IJ4EU

 Who manages the IJ4EU fund?

-The IJ4EU fund is managed by a consortium of three organisations: the International Press Institute (IPI), the European Journalism Centre (EJC), and the European Centre for Press and Media Freedom (ECPMF).
+The IJ4EU fund is managed by a consortium of four organisations: the International Press Institute (IPI), the European Journalism Centre (EJC), the European Centre for Press and Media Freedom (ECPMF) and Arena for Journalism in Europe (Arena).

-IPI, based in Vienna, is a global network of editors, media executives and leading journalists for press freedom.
-It coordinates the overall work of the consortium and manages the Investigation Support Scheme.
+IPI, based in Vienna, is a global network of editors, media executives and leading journalists whose mission is to defend media freedom and support independent journalism.
+It coordinates the overall work of the IJ4EU consortium and manages the Investigation Support Scheme.

 EJC, an international non-profit that connects journalists with new ideas, skills and people through grants, events, training and media development, manages the Freelancer Support Scheme.
 The EJC is headquartered in Maastricht in the Netherlands.

-ECPMF, an organisation that promotes, preserves and defends media freedom by monitoring violations, manages the IJ4EU Impact Award and the UNCOVERED Conference.
-It also runs a small legal contingency fund for grantees.
+ECPMF, an organisation that promotes, preserves and defends media freedom by monitoring violations, manages the annual IJ4EU Impact Award and Uncovered Conference.
+It also runs a small legal contingency fund for grantees and provides training in mitigating legal dangers.
 ECPMF is based in Leipzig, Germany.

 The consortium works on a collaborative model, with all three partners providing input and expertise to all IJ4EU activities.